By using this site, you agree to the Privacy Policy and Terms of Use.

 Ingredients

-• 6 cups of fresh, ripe fruit (apples, peaches, or berries, hulled and chopped)
+• 6 cups ripe fruit (apples, peaches, pears, or berries), peeled and chopped as needed

-• 1/2 to 3/4 cup granulated sugar (adjust based on fruit sweetness)
+• 1/2 to 3/4 cup granulated sugar or sweetener of choice

-• 1/4 cup apple cider or freshly squeezed orange juice
+• 1/4 cup apple cider or orange juice

 • Pinch of salt

-3. Slow Bake: Cover the dish tightly with foil or a lid and bake at 275°F (135°C) for 3 to 5 hours.
-Stir every hour to prevent sticking and encourage a uniform, luscious texture.
-The fruit will slowly break down and concentrate, developing rich, deep flavors.
+3. Slow Bake: Cover and bake at 275°F (135°C) for 3 to 5 hours, stirring every hour to prevent sticking.
+The fruit will collapse, concentrating sugars and developing a rich, jammy color.

-4. Blend to Perfection: Once the fruit is fully softened and thickened, remove from the oven and use an immersion blender or food processor to puree until smooth and velvety.
-Return to oven uncovered for an additional 15-20 minutes if a thicker consistency is desired.
+4. Puree: Once the fruit is soft and reduced, puree with an immersion blender or food processor until smooth.
+Return to the oven uncovered for 15–20 minutes if you want a thicker finish.

 Serving Suggestions

-• Spread generously on warm toast or flaky biscuits for an exquisite breakfast treat.
+• Spread on warm toast or biscuits for breakfast or snacks.

 Calories 70